bitwiseworks/python-os2/Doc/library/poplib.rst

 .. module:: poplib
    :synopsis: POP3 protocol client (requires sockets).

 .. sectionauthor:: Andrew T. Csillag
 .. revised by ESR, January 2000

+**Source code:** :source:`Lib/poplib.py`

 .. index:: pair: POP3; protocol

-**Source code:** :source:`Lib/poplib.py`

 --------------

-This module defines a class, :class:`POP3`, which encapsulates a connection to a POP3 server and implements the protocol as defined in :rfc:`1725`.
-The :class:`POP3` class supports both the minimal and optional command sets.
+This module defines a class, :class:`POP3`, which encapsulates a connection to a POP3 server and implements the protocol as defined in :rfc:`1939`.
+The :class:`POP3` class supports both the minimal and optional command sets from :rfc:`1939`.
+The :class:`POP3` class also supports the ``STLS`` command introduced in :rfc:`2595` to enable encrypted communication on an already established connection.

 Additionally, this module provides a class :class:`POP3_SSL`, which provides support for connecting to POP3 servers that use SSL as an underlying protocol layer.